50 actors who didn't live to see their final films

 - Movie(s) released posthumously: “Night at the Museum: Secret of the Tomb” (2014)

 Robin Williams made an impact on viewers as a stand-up comedian, a funnyman actor, and as a dramatic powerhouse, depending on which of his works you watch.
 Williams was a sitcom icon through “Mork & Mindy,” had highly energetic performances in movies like “Good Morning, Vietnam” and “Mrs. Doubtfire,” was well known to children as the Genie in “Aladdin,” and won an Oscar for his dramatic performance in “Good Will Hunting.”
-Despite his happy exterior, Williams suffered from depression and had a unique case of diffuse Lewy body dementia, which led to his 2014 suicide.
+Despite his happy exterior, Williams suffered from depression and had a unique case of diffuse Lewy body dementia, which led him to take his own life in 2014.

 - Movie(s) released posthumously: ‘Furious 7’ (2015)